Majorana zero modes in semiconductor-superconductor hybrid structures: Defining topology in short and disordered nanowires through Majorana splitting: BACKGROUND and INTRODUCTION

 The rest of the paper is organized as follows.
 In Sec.~\ref{sec:model}, we provide our model and the basic theory.
 In Sec.~\ref{sec:results}, we present our results with a detailed discussion.
-In Sec.~\ref{sec:summary}, we conclude with a summary and future directions.
-In Appendix~\ref{app:bandstructure}, we provide more examples of the band structure for the finite disordered nanowire.
-In Appendix~\ref{app:kitaev_chain}, we provide results with similar conclusions for the Kitaev chain model.
+In Sec.~\ref{sec:summary}, we conclude with a summary and future directions. {In Appendix~\ref{app:nw_extended}, we provide some extended statistics data for the nanowire model.
+In Appendix~\ref{app:coherence_length}, we provide the calculation of the SC coherence length in both pristine and disordered nanowires.
+In Appendix~\ref{app:correlation}, we study the correlation between the MZM splitting and the topological invariant. } In Appendix~\ref{app:bandstructure}, we provide more examples of the band structure for the finite disordered nanowire. {In Appendix~\ref{app:self_energy}, we show the same type of results in the nanowire model including the self-energy of the superconductor.} In Appendix~\ref{app:kitaev_chain}, we provide results with similar conclusions for the Kitaev chain model, where the spinless $p$-wave SC is assumed \textit{a priori}.